nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User types keyword
-2. Tuteez displays all students in alphabetical order
+2. Tuteez displays all students
 3. Use case ends

 **Use case: UC3 - Delete a student**